 The simplest way to delete a page in Word involves cursor placement and the delete button.

-Take note that if the blank page only appears when you print the document and you can’t see it on the screen, you may need to check your printer settings.
+Note: If the blank page only appears when you print the document and doesn’t on the screen, you may need to check your printer settings.

 Use Paragraph Marks to Delete a Page in Word